konvajs/site/source/docs/animations/Moving.md

-title: HTML5 Canvas Animate Position Tutorial
+title: Animate Position Tutorial
 ---

+## How to animate movement with Konva?

 To animate a shape's position with Konva, we can create a new animation with `Konva.Animation` which modifies the shape's position with each animation frame.